Cst2989/neciudan-dev-new/src/content/post/speaking-at-tech-confrences.md

 ## How to be a speaker

-I've been asked quite a few times how I get to speak at conferences and for feedback from friends or colleagues who will speak for the first time.

-I started writing advice for a friend, and it got bigger and bigger until this article came to be.
-It contains a quick how-to and all the advice I can think of for first-time speakers or people who want to try it.
+Recently a friend got accepted to speak at a popular tech conference and asked me for some advice.
+I started writing this advice for him and it got bigger and bigger until this article came to be.
+It contains a quick how-to and all the guidance I can think of for first-time speakers or people who want to try it.

 Many people think that speakers are usually invited by the conference organizers, which happens with big names like Framework creators or Open source maintainers, but in truth, people actually apply to speak at conferences, and I will discuss this later.